Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

            CMAF header with updated [=mdhd=] and/or [=elng=] SHOULD be sent from the ingest source to the receiving entity.
-      6. Track roles can be signaled in the ingest, by using a kind box in udta box.
-The kind box MUST contain a schemeIdUri urn:mpeg:dash:role:2011 and a value containing a Role as defined in [[!MPEGDASH]].
+      6. Track roles can be signaled in the ingest, by using a kind box in the "udta" box.
+The kind box MUST contain a schemeIdUri urn:mpeg:dash:role:2011 and a value containing a role as defined in [[!MPEGDASH]].

 Note: [[!MPEGCMAF]] allows multiple kind boxes, hence, multiple roles